sulitas/BuildingAI/README.md

 # Project Title

-Final project for the Building AI course - AI Silvisor
+Final project for the Building AI course - AI Silvișor

 ## Summary